 Many of these people increase these symptoms by failing to eat enough food to fuel their intensive exercise.
 The damage people may inflict on their body by engaging in intensive exercise whilst not eating enough food is enormous.
-This includes: decreased bone density (osteoporosis), fractures, damaged blood vessels and irregular menstrual cycles.
+This includes decreased bone density (osteoporosis), fractures, damaged blood vessels and irregular menstrual cycles.

 #3.
 Muscle dysmorphia

-Muscle dysmorphia is a mental disorder where the suffered believes his or her appearance is flawed.
+Muscle dysmorphia is a mental disorder where the sufferer believes his or her appearance is flawed.
 The disorder is also known as bigorexia.
-Many sufferers of muscle dysmorphia have above size muscles due to a preoccupation with spending an excess amount of time in the gym.
+Many sufferers of muscle dysmorphia have above size muscles due to a preoccupation with spending an excessive amount of time in the gym.
 However, despite having above-sized muscles, many of these people believe they are not sufficiently muscular and need to continue their exercising in order to increase muscle size.